Antioch sideshow ends with 3 injured and car submerged in river, police say

 Get a weekly recap of the latest San Francisco Bay Area housing news.
 Sign up for NBC Bay Area’s Housing Deconstructed newsletter.

+The drivers of both cars left before officers arrived, according to a statement put out by the Antioch Police Department.

+Shortly before officers arrived to disperse the sideshow at around 3 a.m., one driver drove off at a high speed and without lights on, police said.
+An officer began to follow the car, but stopped the seeing that the car's hood was blocking its windshield.

-One of the drivers involved in the sideshow also crashed into another car as well as a fire hydrant at 10th and G streets, according to Whitaker.
+That drive would end up crashing on Ninth and G streets, crashing into another car as well as a fire hydrant, according to police.
 He then ran from the crash, but was later apprehended by police.

 Both the driver and two people in the other car were injured in the crash, said Atlas.
 All three were taken to hospitals.
 No word on their current conditions.